souzavz460-cmyk/sszz/README.md

 task.spawn(function()
     while true do
         task.wait()
-        -- Fly
         if Settings.Fly then
-            if not flyBodyGyro or not flyBodyVelocity then startFly()
+            if not flyBodyGyro or not flyBodyVelocity then startFly() end local root = getRoot(LocalPlayer)
-            end
-            local root = getRoot(LocalPlayer)
             if root and flyBodyVelocity then
                 local moveDir = Vector3.zero